Darhazer/php-effective-css/README.md

 Then for each node it gets all selectors applied and calculates the weight of the selector to determine which properties to override.
 The resulting CSS is applied as a style attribute to the node

-This is a very early relesese.
+This is a very early release.

 TODO